UNESCO REF · Network Infrastructure – Institutional Dossier

 The Challenge

-Nigeria received one of the largest education grants in its history: US$100 million from GPE administered by the World Bank, to strengthen basic education systems nationwide.
+Nigeria secured one of the most consequential education grants in its sovereign history: US$100 million from the Global Partnership for Education, administered by the World Bank, to fundamentally strengthen basic education systems at national scale.

 UNESCO REF’s Role